 The majority of my large dolls are sold through my BLOG, via comment-style.
 I write the doll story, pricing details and particular characteristics, leaving a period of time (usually one full day) to submit a private comment (through an e-form) if you are interested in purchasing that doll.
 At the end of the allotted time, I pick a name from the list (at random) and that person proceeds to be invoiced via Paypal.
 Some other dolls, usually small ones, are sold through my BigCartel store.

 On occasion I auction a special doll on my Indiecart store, but I always publish the doll's story and provide details on the blog, including a direct link to the auction listing.
 My sewing, knitting and dollmaking patterns are sold via Etsy.

 If you feel so inclined, you could also join my newsletter, I send it once a month and share current obsessions, newly discovered artists, stories, and most importantly, what will be happening at Fig and Me the following month.
 It is a great way to be in the know of which dolls will be appearing so that you can keep your eyes peeled.
-Just fill up your info in the form below and you are all set.
+Just fill up your info in the form at bottom and you are all set.

 In order not to miss a doll that might become available and which can be suitable for you or your children, it has proven wise in the past to be subscribed to my blog's updates.